pekrau/adhoc/docs/API_tutorial.md

 ---------------

 A task is persistent.
 It remains on the server until it is explicitly deleted.
-This [Python code](../static/tut5.py) shows how a task can be deleted.
+The Python script [tut5.py](../static/tut5.py) shows how a task can be deleted.
 The URL of the task must be known in order to delete it.

-    # tut5: Delete a task, whose URL must be known.
+    # tut5.py: Delete a task, whose URL must be known.

     import httplib
     import base64